personium/legacy-api-references/api/en/293_OAuth2_Token_Endpoint.md

 * By sending a refresh token, it is possible to receive a new access token that inherited the user authentication state received when the refresh token was issued.
 * Re-authentication of the application is required here even if application authentication has been undergone when issuing a refresh token to be transmitted.
-* In Personium, applications can be switched by sending client_id and client_secret of different applications at token refresh.
+* Applications cannot be switched at token refresh by sending client_id different from the originally used one when the refresh token is issued.
-* This is for transferring processing from a cell application to a general application, which is a premise that the cell owner places a high level of trust, and should not share or exchange access tokens or refresh tokens among general applications.
+* Use OpenID Connect ID tokens in cases that authenticated state should be transferred form one app to another, such as single-sign-on from a cell application to a general application.
+* Access tokens or refresh tokens should not be shared or exchanged among applications.

 ### Information transmission for application authentication